Counting Atoms

 But here’s what this thesis gets wrong when stated too simply: not all “atoms” businesses are venture-backable, and pretending otherwise is how you lose a billion dollars.

 The graveyard is real.
-Bright Machines raised over $400 million to bring AI to manufacturing and is essentially dead.
-Sight Machine raised north of $100 million and flatlined.
 Rethink Robotics — Rod Brooks’ company, with a pedigree that should’ve been unkillable — shut down in 2018.
 Veo Robotics: fire-sold for pennies on the dollar.
+Sight Machine raised north of $100 million and flatlined.
 The “AI + physical world” thesis has been tried repeatedly, particularly in manufacturing, and the default outcome has been failure.

 Why?
 Three reasons that the current hype wave conveniently ignores.
 First, selling to manufacturers is brutal — long sales cycles, conservative buyers, fragmented markets, no virality.
 Second, manufacturing data is heterogeneous garbage: every shop floor is different, the data is owned by the customer, and building training datasets requires site-by-site integration that doesn’t scale like scraping the internet does.
 Third, the economics were always fighting gravity — manufacturing technology companies historically trade at 2-4x revenue, not the 10-15x SaaS commands, because the margins are lower and the capital requirements are higher.